Donella365/lab3-splunk/README.md

 ## Architecture

-This deployment connects **two separately-built Azure VMs** — a Windows Server VM from an earlier lab, and a new Ubuntu VM running Splunk — using **VNet peering**, rather than deploying both fresh in one network.
-This reflects a realistic scenario: in a real organisation, workloads are rarely built in a single flat network from day one; connecting existing, isolated VNets is a routine networking task.
+This deployment connects **two separately-built Azure VMs** — a Windows Server VM from an earlier lab, and a new Ubuntu VM running Splunk — using **VNet peering**.

 ```
 ┌─────────────────────────────┐         ┌──────────────────────────────┐